anm/anm.github.com/blog/_posts/2012-06-27-Maplin-Solar-Briefcase.md

 I didn't know anything about photovoltaics at the time and I decided to test the panel and try to work out what it did.
 I set it up in full sunlight, pointing straight at the sun.
 I measured the voltage and current output when loaded with various resistors.
+(I've since built a <a href="/blog/2012/08/01/Constant-Current-Load.html">constant current load</a>, which makes this sort of thing much easier.)
 I then tried the same thing under some halogen light bulbs.
 Don't trust the figures too much as I was using <a href="/blog/2012/05/21/Multimeters-available-in-UK.html">cheap multimeters</a>, one of which I later discovered changed its readings when bent.

 <img src="/res/2012-06-27-Maplin-Solar-Briefcase/sun.png">
 <img src="/res/2012-06-27-Maplin-Solar-Briefcase/lamp.png">